christianjosue/music-app/README.md

 # 🎵 Music App

-This project is a music application that combines a Laravel backend, a Vue.js frontend client, and a Python auxiliary server for specific tasks.
+This project is a music application that combines a Laravel backend, a Vue.js frontend client, and a Python auxiliary Flask server for specific tasks.
 The entire project is dockerized and can be easily started with `docker-compose up`.

 This app is inspired by Spotify, just for development purposes.